oldkingcone/Albert/README.md

     1. Use Stem package for this.
 6. Network Pivoting
     1. Add a way to pivot yourself through the network exploring all available options.
+7. Bring in AI( oh yea ):
+    1. Teach the AI to recognize honeypots and docker containers, and to avoid them at all costs.
+    2. Also teach the AI to help with fuzzing to bypass WAF/IDS.

 ---